Chapter 19 Can I Compartmentalise?

 The compartmentalisation myth is one of many tricks that the little monster plays with your mind.
 These tricks make it harder to stop – due to the impossible satisfaction of the permanent hunger – causing many users to turn to cigarettes, heavy drinking, or even harder drugs to satisfy the void.

 Humans are rating animals, both to ourselves and others.
-Watching porn with your partner is unsatisfying, both rating each other’s performance against the narrative.
+Watching porn with your partner is unsatisfying, as you both rate each other’s performance against the narrative.
 Do you want Brad Pitt in your bedroom, even if he’s on a poster?
 No one person can match a harem where each ‘experience’ is acted, scripted, directed by professionals and immediately available twenty-four hours a day.